0xMartin/Desktop-Digital-Clock/README.md

 If you're downloading a pre-built `.app` file (e.g., from the "Releases" page), macOS Gatekeeper will block it because it's from an "unidentified developer."
 You need to manually sign it to allow it to run.

-1.  **Download and Unzip**: Download the `DigitalClock.app.zip` file and unzip it.
+1.  **Download and Unzip**: Download the `DigitalClock.zip` file and unzip it.
 You will see the `DigitalClock.app` file.
 Move it to your Desktop for now.

 2.  **Open the Terminal**: You can find it in `Applications/Utilities/Terminal.app`.